4 Causal inference

 Applying the back-door criterion to Figure 4.1 is straightforward and intuitive.
 The set of variables \(\{Z\}\) or simply \(Z\) satisfies the criterion, as \(Z\) is not a descendant of \(X\) and \(Z\) blocks the back-door path \(X \leftarrow Z \rightarrow Y\).
 So by conditioning on \(Z\), we can estimate the causal effect of \(X\) on \(Y\).
 This situation is a generalization of linear model in which \(Y = X \beta + Z \gamma + \epsilon_Y\) and \(\epsilon_Y\) is independent of \(X\) and \(Z\), but \(X\) and \(Z\) are correlated.
 In this case, it is well known that omission of \(Z\) would result in a biased estimate of \(\beta\), the causal effect of \(X\) on \(Y\), but by including \(Z\) in the regression, we get an unbiased estimate of \(\beta\).
 In this situation, \(Z\) is a confounder.

 Turning to Figure 4.2, \(Z\) does not satisfy the back-door criterion, because \(Z\) (a mediator) is a descendant of \(X\).
 However, \(\emptyset\) (i.e., the empty set) does satisfy the back-door criterion.
 Clearly, \(\emptyset\) contains no descendant of \(X\).
 Furthermore, the only path other than \(X \rightarrow Y\) that exists is \(X \rightarrow Z \rightarrow Y\), which does not have a back-door into \(X\).
-Note that the back-door criterion not only implies that we need not condition on \(Z\) to obtain an unbiased estimate of the causal effect of \(X\) on \(Y\), but that we should not condition of \(Z\) to get such an estimate.
+Note that the back-door criterion implies not only that we need not condition on \(Z\) to obtain an unbiased estimate of the causal effect of \(X\) on \(Y\), but that we should not condition on \(Z\) to get such an estimate.

 Finally in Figure 4.3, we have \(Z\) acting as a collider.
-Again, we see that \(Z\) does not satisfy the back-door criterion, because \(Z\) is a descendant of \(X\).
+Again, we see that \(Z\) does not satisfy the back-door criterion because \(Z\) is a descendant of \(X\).
 However, \(\emptyset\) again satisfies the back-door criterion.
 First, it contains no descendant of \(X\).
 Second, the only path other than \(X \rightarrow Y\) that exists is \(X \rightarrow Z \leftarrow Y\), which does not have a back-door into \(X\).
-Again, the back-door criterion not only implies that we need not condition on \(Z\), but that we should not condition of \(Z\) to get an unbiased estimate of the causal effect of \(X\) on \(Y\).
+Again, the back-door criterion implies not only that we need not condition on \(Z\), but that we should not condition on \(Z\) to get an unbiased estimate of the causal effect of \(X\) on \(Y\).

 4.3.3 Exercises